Frédéric Boutet: The Birthmark (complete)

 “Listen!” the youth cried suddenly.
 “Someone is coming!”

-The blind man let go of the arms he held.
-He made a gesture of despairing doubt.
-Then he turned, rushed for the door, and went fumbling towards the road, along which he took himself away.
+The blind man made a gesture of despairing doubt, letting go of the arms he held.
+He turned around, rushed for the door, and went fumbling towards the road, along which he took himself away.

-The youth, before following, came near the woman, who lay immobile, pallid and trembling.
+The youth came near the woman, who lay immobile, pallid and trembling.